Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 April 2025 00.26.48 UTC
+- WIB: Jumat, 11 April 2025 01.32.44 UTC
-- WITA: Jumat, 11 April 2025 01.26.48 UTC
+- WITA: Jumat, 11 April 2025 02.32.44 UTC
-- WIT: Jumat, 11 April 2025 02.26.48 UTC
+- WIT: Jumat, 11 April 2025 03.32.44 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature